rafaels88/py2docx/README.md

 Parameter  | Description
 ---------- | -----------
-elem | Any element to put inside the block
+elem | Any element to put inside the block.